 Misappropriation of name or likeness

-A claim for misappropriation of name or likeness involves instances where a defendant appropriated to his or her own use or benefit the reputation, prestige, social, or commercial standing, public interest, or other values of the claimant's name or likeness30.
+A claim for misappropriation of name or likeness involves instances where a defendant appropriated to their own use or benefit the reputation, prestige, social, or commercial standing, public interest, or other values of the claimant's name or likeness30.
 In Eagle v.
-Morgan, the Eastern District Court held that an employer's use of a former employee's LinkedIn account constituted invasion of privacy by appropriation of name or likeness31.
+Morgan, the Eastern District Court held that an employer's use of a former employee's LinkedIn account constituted an invasion of privacy by appropriation of name or likeness31.
 In addition, the Eastern District Court noted, 'The Restatement (Second) of Torts describes a tortfeasor who has committed an invasion of privacy by appropriation of name or likeness as '[o]ne who appropriates to his own use or benefit the name or likeness of another32.''

 To be liable for misappropriation of name or likeness, the defendant must have appropriated to their own use or benefit the reputation, prestige, social or commercial standing, public interest, or other values of the plaintiff's name or likeness.
 Until the value of the name has in some way been appropriated, there is no tort33.
 Thus, incidental use without the purpose of taking advantage of the value of the claimant's name or likeness is not misappropriation34.
 Rather, '[w]hen the publicity is given for the purpose of appropriating to the defendant's benefit the commercial or other values associated with the name or the likeness the right of privacy is invaded35.'
-Invasion of privacy by appropriation of name or likeness does not require the appropriation to be done commercially36.
+Invasion of privacy by the appropriation of name or likeness does not require the appropriation to be done commercially36.

 Right of publicity

 Under Pennsylvania law, the right of publicity is a separate and distinct cause of action from invasion of privacy that is based on principles of property rights.
 However, because the cause of action often is confused with invasion of privacy, misappropriation of name or likeness, by litigants (and sometimes by courts), this overview touches upon the claim.
-Pennsylvania law recognises both a common law and statutory claim.
+Pennsylvania law recognizes both a common law and statutory claim.

-The common law right of publicity grants a person an exclusive entitlement to control the commercial value of his or her name or likeness and to prevent others from exploiting it without permission37.
+The common law right of publicity grants a person an exclusive entitlement to control the commercial value of their name or likeness and to prevent others from exploiting it without permission37.
 A defendant invades this right by 'appropriating its valuable name or likeness, without authorization, [and using] it to the defendant's commercial advantage38.'
 The right of publicity protects against commercial loss caused by appropriation of a name or likeness, and thus more closely resembles a property right created to protect commercial value39.
 Consequently, whereas invasion of privacy by appropriation of name or likeness does not require the appropriation to be done for commercial purposes, violation of the right of publicity requires it40.

-Pennsylvania law also has a statutory claim for unauthorised use of name or likeness, under §8316 of Subchapter A of Chapter 83 of Title 42 of the Pennsylvania Consolidated Statutes ('Pa.
+Pennsylvania law also has a statutory claim for unauthorized use of name or likeness, under §8316 of Subchapter A of Chapter 83 of Title 42 of the Pennsylvania Consolidated Statutes ('Pa.
 C.S.').
 The statute creates a private cause of action, stating that, '[a]ny natural person whose name or likeness has commercial value and is used for any commercial or advertising purpose without the written consent of such natural person or the written consent of any of the parties authorized in subsection (b) may bring an action to enjoin such unauthorized use and to recover damages for any loss or injury sustained by such use' (42 Pa.
 C.S. §8316(a)).
-The person whose name has been appropriated, his or her parent or guardian, if a minor, or any person or entity with written license to use the person's likeness for commercial or advertising purposes, may commence a claim under the statute (42 Pa.
+The person whose name has been appropriated, their parent or guardian, if a minor or any person or entity with a written license to use the person's likeness for commercial or advertising purposes, may commence a claim under the statute (42 Pa.
 C.S. §8316(b)).
 If the person is deceased, any person, firm, or corporation with a proper written license, as detailed in the statute, to the commercial or advertising use of the person's name or likeness, also may bring an action (42 Pa.
 C.S. §8316(b)).

-The statute has a safe harbour for unknowing violations.
+The statute has a safe harbor for unknowing violations.
 It provides that '[n]o person, firm or corporation, including their employees and agents, in the business of producing, manufacturing, publishing or disseminating material for commercial or advertising purposes by any communications medium shall be held liable under this section unless they had actual knowledge of the unauthorized use of the name or likeness of a natural person as prohibited by this section' (42 Pa.
 C.S. §8316(d)).

 Common law right to data security

-The PA Supreme Court recognised the right in the common law to have one's data kept secure.
+The PA Supreme Court recognized the right in the common law to have one's data kept secure.
 Dittman v.
 UPMC held that 'an employer has a legal duty to exercise reasonable care to safeguard its employees' sensitive personal information stored by the employer on an internet-accessible computer system41.'
 Although the PA Supreme Court rendered the decision in the context of an employer-employee relationship, because it relied upon longstanding principles of common law, many anticipate that the decision will apply to contexts outside the employment relationship.
-Unlike invasion of privacy claims, this court-recognised cause of action is based solely on underlying tort principles of duty of care.
+Unlike invasion of privacy claims, this court-recognized cause of action is based solely on underlying tort principles of duty of care.

 In Dittman, former and current employees of the University of Pittsburgh Medical Center ('UPMC') commenced a class action lawsuit after the UPMC sustained a data breach compromising employee personal information.
 Plaintiffs asserted that the UPMC failed to implement adequate security measures to protect the data, including early detection, proper encryption, and authentication protocols42.
 Applying the tort principle that a person who undertakes an affirmative act must exercise reasonable care, the PA Supreme Court concluded that the UPMC's collection of employee data was an affirmative act to trigger such a duty43.

-Although wrongdoing of a third-party acts as a superseding event to absolve the affirmative actor of liability, the PA Supreme Court concluded that the exception did not apply in the case before it.
+Although the wrongdoing of a third party acts as a superseding event to absolve the affirmative actor of liability, the PA Supreme Court concluded that the exception did not apply in the case before it.
 Instead, because the UPMC collected plaintiffs' personal data, it knew or should have known that a third party might try to hack into its alleged inadequately secured network to steal the data.
 Thus, 'the criminal acts of third parties in executing the data breach do not alleviate UPMC of its duty to protect [plaintiffs'] personal and financial information from that breach44.'
 It is important to note that Dittman was decided at the dismissal stage, where courts are required to treat the allegations in a complaint as true.

-By recognising a common law duty of care to protect data independent of any statute or regulation, Dittman represents a flagship decision in the US, and it will be interesting to see whether appellate courts in other states follow Pennsylvania's lead.
-The Eastern District Court, in analysing Wawa's affirmative duty related to collecting payment card information, held that post-Dittman state law imparts an independent duty on companies to reasonably secure their payment systems45.
-In that case, hackers accessed Wawa's point of sale systems, installed malware and were able to obtain millions of customer payment card numbers.
+By recognizing a common law duty of care to protect data independent of any statute or regulation, Dittman represents a flagship decision in the US, and it will be interesting to see whether appellate courts in other states follow Pennsylvania's lead.
+The Eastern District Court, in analyzing Wawa's affirmative duty related to collecting payment card information, held that post-Dittman state law imparts an independent duty on companies to reasonably secure their payment systems45.
+In that case, hackers accessed Wawa's point-of-sale systems, installed malware, and were able to obtain millions of customer payment card numbers.
 There were three litigation tracks born out of the hundreds of suits filed against Wawa; the 'Consumer Track', the 'Employee Track', and the 'Financial Institution Track'.
 In the Financial Institution Track, the Eastern District Court accepted the financial institution's argument that because Wawa accepted payment cards, they had a duty, independent of any contract, to comply with the financial institution's rules and standard for consumer data, and that additionally, Wawa was on notice of the potential security concerns related to other recent retail point of sale hacking46.
 However, the court noted that where parties have specifically contracted to certain data privacy and security requirements, a court – using the gist of the action doctrine – will look to the contractual nature of those requirements as superseding any common law right47.

 2.1.
 The Wiretapping and Electronic Surveillance Control Act